 Many of the buildings downtown were built in the late 1800's.
 Today the historic buildings house shops, antique stores, restaurants and galleries.

 The historic Merson Building is one of my favorite shops.
 The upstairs shop is filled with beautiful things for the home along with a nice DIY book and journal selection.
 If you are a Christmas ornament collector be sure to visit the upstairs at McDonald's drug store - the entire floor is dedicated to holiday decorations.
+Props is filled with adorable gifts for friends and fun items for your home.

 Each Saturday the farmer's market comes alive with homegrown fruits & veggies, artisan made baked goods, homemade jams, fresh cut flowers and artists and craftsmen selling their wares.
 During the winter the farmer's market is converted into an ice rink.